FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Background Motivation

-In real-world cross-silo FL scenarios, slow client-to-server links are common due to limited and fluctuating WAN bandwidth.
-Even with the access networks' high-speed interfaces up to 10 Gbps, the communication time remains lenthy due to WANs' unguaranteed and flcutuating bandwidths.
+In real-world cross-silo FL scenarios, clients experience prolonged communication due to limited and fluctuating WAN bandwidth, even though equipped with high-speed network interfaces and broadband Internet access.
+To understand and quantify the challenges in cross-silo FL, we measure cross-silo FL networks and evaluate the issues highlighted above: \textit{network heterogeneity} and \textit{bandwidth fluctuations}.

-We used \texttt{iPerf} to profile the communication bandwidth between the server and clients for two network topologies of cross-silo FL.
-Figure~\ref{fig:map-aws} shows the global topology: A datacenter in AWS \texttt{us-east-1} acts as a server, while datacenters in ten other AWS regions act as clients.
-Figure~\ref{fig:map-all} shows the North America topology: A datacenter in Azure \texttt{central-us} acts as the server, with datacenters in three other Azure regions and four AWS regions acting as clients.
-More details refer to Section~\ref{sec:exp-static}.

-Our profiling results of communication bandwidth between the server and clients in two network topologies over a one-hour period are shown in Figure~\ref{fig:fluct-aws} and Figure~\ref{fig:fluct-all}.
-These results illustrate the challenges of network heterogeneity and fluctuations.
-Transmissions of large models over the WAN can take for minutes, spanning the multiple bandwidth peaks and valleys in Figure~\ref{fig:profile}.
-This creates various bottlenecks in the cross-silo FL network during communication.
-These problems cause communication delays and overall inefficiencies in the FL training process.